2015 Dhaka North City Corporation election

 The 2015 election for mayor of Dhaka North City Corporation was held on 30 April 2015.
 A total of 16 candidates participated in the election.
 The result was a victory for the Awami League candidate Annisul Huq, who received a 135,037-vote majority.
-However, the results was rejected by main opposition candidate, Tabit Awal of the Bangladesh Nationalist Party.
+However, the results were rejected by main opposition candidate, Tabith Awal of the Bangladesh Nationalist Party.
 The candidates got neutral symbol on this election.